The F.N. Sharp Guide to Different Cuts of Beef

 The tenderloin derives its name from the richness of its meat.
 It is one of the highest quality cuts of beef, and its cost in restaurants and butcher shops reflects this.
 Using a very sharp and flexible boning knife will help remove the thin layer of tissue that covers this sub-primal cut.

 The strip loin is cut into steaks that are commonly sold as New York strip steaks.
-Only about three-quarters of the strip loin is used for steaks since one end of the strip loin has tough tissue that runs through the center, making it incredibly tough to chew.
-This portion can be cut away and ground, or the tissue is removed so the meat can be used for stews or ground beef.
+Only about three-quarters of the strip loin is used for steaks since one end has tough tissue running through the center, making it incredibly tough to chew.
+This portion can be cut away and ground, or completely removed so the meat can be used for stews or ground beef.
 The remaining three-quarters are easily cut into strip steaks with a long chef’s knife.

 From the hip, we come up with the round cuts.
 The inside round and the outside round are commonly sold as roasts.
 Portions of the hip that are left over once the rounds are removed can be salvaged for ground beef and stew meat.